Amazon hikes annual price of Prime membership

 Pandemic boom

-Seattle-based Amazon was one of the few retailers that prospered during the COVID-19 outbreak: As physical stores selling non-essential goods temporarily or permanently closed, homebound people turned to Amazon for everything from groceries to cleaning supplies.
+Seattle-based Amazon was one of the few retailers that prospered during the COVID-19 outbreak.
+As physical stores selling nonessential goods temporarily or permanently closed, homebound people turned to the e-commerce giant for everything from groceries to cleaning supplies.

-But growth has slowed as newly vaccinated Americans have felt more comfortable going out.
+But growth has slowed as newly vaccinated Americans have become more comfortable going out again.
 And the company, like many others, are dealing with global supply chain issues and shortages of workers.

 "Like all retailers, Amazon has faced inflationary pressures right across its supply chain and logistics operations and, even with its extensive volume, scale and characteristic efficiency it has not been able to mitigate the pressure.
 Operating costs are up by 12.9%, including a 10% rise in shipping costs," Saunders wrote.